zanemilo/Dijjon/README.md

 ### Technical Improvements

     Code Refactoring: Regularly review and refactor the codebase.
-    Testing and Debugging: Increase focus on testing all modules.
+    Testing and Debugging: Use unit tests to ensure code quality via assertions, mock objects, and test cases.

 ### Documentation and Help System